 This course provides an in-depth examination of the major physical, psychosocial, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
 There will be an emphasis on interactions between maturational processes and environmental factors.
 While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences and analyze characteristics of development at various stages.
 This course may be offered in a distance education format.

-This course is an examination of the historical contexts and theoretical perspectives of developmentally appropriate practice in early care and education for children from birth through age eight.
-Students will explore the typical roles and expectations of early childhood educators and identify professional ethics, career pathways, and professional standards.
-This course includes an introduction to best practices for developmentally appropriate learning environments, curriculum, and effective pedagogy for young children including how play contributes to children's learning, growth, and development.
-This course may be offered in a distance education format.
+This course explores the historical contexts and theoretical perspectives of developmentally appropriate practice in early care and education for children from birth through age eight.
+It also explores the typical roles and expectations of early childhood educators and identifies professional ethics, career pathways, and professional standards.
+It will introduce best practices for developmentally appropriate learning environments, curriculum, and effective pedagogy for young children, including how play contributes to children's learning, growth, and development.
+This course may be taught in a distance education format.

 This course emphasizes the development of critical thinking and writing skills through close study of the major genres of literature: poetry, drama, short story and novel.
 Students receive further instruction and practice in analytical writing, developing arguments about literary works and the critical reception of those works.
 In discussion and writing, students will also examine arguments as such, learning to identify sound as well as fallacious reasoning in critical assessments of literature.
 This course may be offered in a distance education format.